 From there, you can better understand what numbers are worth gathering into a comprehensive data management system.
 This will be a vital tool in your ability to effectively analyze data, giving you a singular dashboard for collecting your insights.

 Understand what metrics are most revealing when it comes to digital marketing, then feed that information through an efficient data management system.
+You can also use the CRM and Google Analytics integration for deeper insights into the behavioral interactions of your leads.

 Once you’ve cultivated the metrics you need for success, it’s time to map the customer journey onto each data point.
 By doing this, you can create a visual representation of all the ways your marketing endeavors impact different elements of the sales process and more properly form narratives around customer success.